-And Harris is the only name offering a complete range of hardware, from super-micros to super-minis, that supports ORACLE in a UNIX® environment.
-We also offer other leading software products for office automation, CAD/CAM/CAE and project management.

-And our extensive networking capability such as NFS, Ethernet, DDN and SNA provide for flexibility and a complete growth path.
+And Harris is the only name offering a complete range of hardware, from super-micros to super-minis, that supports ORACLE in a UNIX[®] environment.
+We also offer other leading software products for office automation, such as NFS, Ethernet, DDN and SNA provide for flexibility and a complete growth path.
 Harris has a strong commitment to ORACLE.
 We were the first ORACLE OEM and the first to deliver distributed database capabilities.